-James A. Ruppe Career Development Award in Endocrinology to I. Bancos, Robert and Elizabeth Strickland Career Development Award within the Division of Endocrinology, Metabolism, Diabetes and Nutrition to I. Bancos, Advancement in Medicine Catalyst award to I. Bancos.
+Funding: James A. Ruppe Career Development Award in Endocrinology to I. Bancos, Robert and Elizabeth Strickland Career Development Award within the Division of Endocrinology, Metabolism, Diabetes and Nutrition to I. Bancos, Advancement in Medicine Catalyst award to I. Bancos.

 Conflicts of Interest: IB served as consultant on advisory board of HRA Pharma.
 The other authors have no conflicts of interest to declare.